What Do You See in Common? Learning Hierarchical Prototypes over Tree-of-Life to Discover Evolutionary Traits: Implementation Details

 \section{Implementation Details}

-We have included all the source code and dataset, along with the comprehensive instructions to reproduce the results at \url{https://github.com/Imageomics/HComPNet}.
+We have made the code and dataset processing steps for reproducing our results publicly accessible at: \url{https://github.com/Imageomics/HComPNet}.

-\textbf{Model hyper-parameters:} We build \proposed{} on top of a ConvNeXt-tiny architecture as the backbone feature extractor.
+\textbf{Model hyperparameters:} We build \proposed{} on top of a ConvNeXt-tiny \citep{liu2022convnet} architecture as the backbone feature extractor.
 We have modified the stride of the max pooling layers of later stages of the backbone from 2 to 1, similar to PIP-Net, such that the backbone produces feature maps of increased height and width, in order to get more fine-grained prototype score maps.
 We implement and experiment with our method on ConvNeXt-tiny backbones with $26 \times 26$ feature maps.
 The length of prototype vectors $C$ is $768$.
-The weights $\phi$ at every node $n$ of \proposed{} are constrained to be non-negative by the use of the ReLU activation function \cite{agarap2018deep}.
+The weights $\phi$ at every node $n$ of \proposed{} are constrained to be non-negative by the use of the ReLU activation function \citep{agarap2018deep}.
 Further, the prototype activation nodes are connected with non-negative weights only to their respective child classes in $W$ while their weights to other classes are made zero and non-trainable.
+For hyperparameter tuning HPnet for Spider and Turtle datasets we tried various prototype vector lengths such as 128, 512, 1024.
+We also increased the learning rate by a factor of 10.
+We also reduced push operation from once every 5 epochs to only done at the end of training.
+We found prototype length of 128 with original learning and push operation done at the end of training to perform the best.